- betamethasone valerate

 Risk factors for increased systemic effects are:

-Topical corticosteroids may be hazardous in psoriasis for a number of reasons including rebound relapses, development of tolerance, risk of generalised pustular psoriasis and development of local or systemic toxicity due to impaired barrier function of the skin.
+Topical corticosteroids should be used with caution in psoriasis as rebound relapses, development of tolerances, risk of generalised pustular psoriasis and development of local or systemic toxicity due to impaired barrier function of the skin have been reported in some cases.
 If used in psoriasis careful patient supervision is important.

 Topical corticosteroids are sometimes used to treat the dermatitis around chronic leg ulcers.
 However, this use may be associated with a higher occurrence of local hypersensitivity reactions and an increased risk of local infection.